DevExpress/aspnet-security-bestpractices/README.md

       </authorization>
     </system.web>
   </location>
 ```

 However, note that by restricting access to certain pages, containing the Report Viewer control, you don’t automatically protect the report files that these pages display.
-These files can still be accessed by report viewers contained by other pages through client side API.
-A malefactor can open a report through API, by guessing the report’s name:
+These files can still be accessed by the Report Viewer control's instances from other pages through client side API.
+Knowing a report's name, a malefactor can open it, by calling the client **OpenReport** method:

 ``` js
 documentViewer.OpenReport("ReportTypeName");
 ```

-The best practice when implementing a web reporting application is to restrict access to particular report files on the server by implementing a custom report storage by overriding methods of the base **ReportStorageWebExtension** class.
-In your custom method implementations, perform access rights check for a particular user.
-To implement this functionality in your application, you can copy the sample code from the **ReportStorageWithAccessRules.cs** file of the example project and fine-tune it for your needs.
+The best practice when developing a web reporting application is to define authorization rules in server code by implementing a custom report storage derived from the **ReportStorageWebExtension** class.
 Based on your use-case scenario, the following customizations are required:

 #### A. Viewing Reports